narojczyk/XCSG/README.md

-# MultiMer Structures (MMS)

-Program generates a structure at close packing, composed from monomers, multimers or their mixtures.
-Particles can form arbitrary lattices.
-The structure may include additional inclusions composed by yet another types of particles.
-The inclusions may be take the form of channels, layers (at any orientation) or any of their combinations.

-The project is an extension of the former fccDCgen project
+# (XCSG) X-mer Crystal Structure Generator

+Program generates an f.c.c. monomer crystal structure at close packing.
+Monomers (spheres) can be paired into dimers, forming a *Degenerated Crystal* (DC) of dimers.
+Additional inclusions can be introduced into the structure.
+The inclusions can form channels or layers of arbitraty orientation and diameter or thickness respectively.
+The layers are filled by monomers, diameters of which can be individualy controlled.
+Multiple inclusions in arbitrary orientations are possible.

+###### Acknowledgements
+The project builed upon older code by M. Kowalik

 ## Manifest

 Project directory should contain:

 * **src**
 	Subdirectory with source files, a makefile and a shell script it requires.

-## Roadmap
+## Project Roadmap

-* Add hcp and bcc lattice types.
+- [ ] Add hcp and bcc lattices.
-* Add >2 multimer particles.
+- [ ] Add 3+ multimer particles.
-* Change sphere types ID's with respect to monomers they form (1 - 8) or inclusions (100+).
+- [ ] Change sphere types ID's with respect to monomers they form (1 - 8) or
+  inclusions (100+). *in progress*
-* Inclusions may be formed by multimers.
+- [ ] Inclusions may be formed by multimers.
-* Finite size inclusions
+- [ ] Finite size inclusions. *in progress*